 Fast-forward to 2020 and another attempt to legalize the recreational use of marijuana was made, and this time it passed with flying colors.
 Well, with a margin of 60/40, and that’s progress baby!
-With this recent passage of AZ Prop 207, dispensaries are spreading like wildfire across the state and accessibility as well as social acceptance are following suit.
+With this recent passage of AZ Prop 207, dispensaries in Arizona are spreading like wildfire across the state and accessibility as well as social acceptance are following suit.

 Table of Contents

 - Arizona Cannabis Laws

 - About Proposition 207: What Is Prop 207 in Arizona?

 - Possession of Marijuana in Arizona

 - Where Can You Legally Smoke Recreational Marijuana in Arizona?